-The most likely reason it appears compressed mode isn't working is because the ZC sensitivity is too high, try lowering the sensitivity, using the Auto ZC Trigger Threshold or changing the trigger settings.
-If these are set correctly and compressed mode is still not working, try applying a built-in smoothness filter or create a noise filter.
+The most likely reason it appears compressed mode isn't working is because the trigger is set incorrectly, try using the Auto Full Spectrum Trigger , Iowering the sensitivity, or changing the trigger settings.
+If these are set correctly and compressed mode is still not working, try applying a smoothness filter or create a noise filter.
+If everything seems to be compressed out, check you have disabled any filter that may be running.

-Filter doesn't seem to be working
+The filter doesn't seem to be working